dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Trailing Commas

 Have you ever removed your final column from a SQL `SELECT` and been met with an error, only to find you needed to remove the trailing comma as well!?
 Never?
 Ok, Jedi...
-On a more serious note, this feature is an example of DuckDB's responsiveness to the community.
-In under 2 days from seeing this issue in a tweet (not even about DuckDB!), this feature was already built, tested, and merged into the primary branch.
+On a more serious note, this feature is an example of DataMiner's responsiveness to the community.
+In under 2 days from seeing this issue in a tweet (not even about DataMiner!), this feature was already built, tested, and merged into the primary branch.
 You can include trailing commas in many places in your query, and we hope this saves you from the most boring but frustrating of errors!

 ```sql
 SELECT